PRossetti/wp-typescript-expressjs-api/README.md

 ## Development

-Prerequisites:
+##### Prerequisites:
-- You need to have installed [Nodejs](https://nodejs.org/ "Nodejs") 10.xx.xx or higher
+You need to have installed:
+- [Nodejs](https://nodejs.org/ "Nodejs") 10.xx.xx or higher
+- [Docker (optional)](https://www.docker.com/get-started "Docker") (In local and non-productive environment, you don't need docker to run this project, keep reading)

-To run this project in development just go throw the following steps:
+To run this app in development just go throw the following steps:
 ```
   cd into de project folder
 ```